 During these summer schools, you will stay within the College and meet current students to find out more about what life and learning is like at Oxford.
 The event is completely free of charge and we can reimburse you any travel expenses that you incur to make sure that you can attend.

 North East Year 12 Open Day Residential

-Who for: Year 12 Students and Teachers from the North East of England
+Who is it for: Year 12 students and teachers from the North East of England

 There is also a North East Teacher’s Conference in parallel to this residential.